codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 We are always adding more options, so stay tuned to our online announcements.

-## Find features/settings
+## Search for entities/features/settings
-Whether it is a task, feature, a specific pipeline or build, find what you're looking for with Quick Search.
+Whether it is a task, a feature, a specific entity such as a pipeline or build, find what you're looking for with Quick Search.
-The results are synced to your permissions and account settings.

  {% include
 image.html